 - Don’t buy PUA programs: Rollo doesn’t believe in PUAs selling programs and “cures”.
 The information is freely available and your reality is too specific to find answers in a single course / program

 Rollo says at the beginning of “Preventive Medicine” that “he knows that he doesn’t know” and he invites readers to form their opinions.

 But he doesn’t seem always very open to being wrong -or to warrant dissenters the freedom to disagree-.

-I find indeed that “The Rational Male” is at times too aggressive and bellicose, and I disapprove of that tone.
+I find indeed that “The Rational Male” is at times aggressive and bellicose towards anyone who disagrees: